wind-addons/ElvUI_WindTools/README.md

 4. **Trade**: Say thanks to the trade target with one-click.
 5. **Extra Item Bar**: Add bars to collect flasks, potions, quest items, and custom items automatically.
 6. **Contacts**: Add a contact frame beside the mail frame.
+7. **Inspect**: Add an equipment list beside the character panel and inspect frame.

 ## Combat
 1. **Raid Markers**: Add bar contains mark buttons, ready check, pull counter, and more!